 Maple Valley is located north of Black Diamond and offers a comprehensive recreational program for adult and youth users, including sports, fitness, education, music, and art.
-Recreation programs are available on the City's Parks and Recreation webpage.
+Recreation programs are available on a quarterly basis and registration is available on the City's Parks and Recreation webpage.
 Youth scholarships are available to those who live within the Tahoma School District boundary or attend a Tahoma School.